 Retrograde ejaculation occurs when semen enters the bladder instead of going out through the urethra during ejaculation.

-Retrograde ejaculationis uncommon.
-The main reason it occurs is that the bladder neck does not close.
-This causes semen to go backwards into the bladder rather than forward out of the penis.
+Retrograde ejaculation is uncommon.
+It most often occurs when the opening of the bladder (bladder neck) does not close.
+This causes semen to go backwards into the bladder rather than forwards out of the penis.

-- Some medications, including drugs used to treat high blood pressure (hypertension) and some mood-altering drugs
+- Some medicines including, drugs used to treat high blood pressure and some mood-altering drugs

-- Medications or surgeryto treat prostate or urethra problems
+- Medicines or surgery to treat prostate or urethra problems

 - Cloudy urine after orgasms